 A detailed discussion of the TRE requirement is provided in Section 5.4.6 of the Staff Report.

-The Provisions require non-storm water NPDES dischargers with any combination of two or more MDEL or MMEL violations within a single calendar month, or within two successive calendar months, to conduct a TRE.
+The Provisions require non-storm water NPDES dischargers to conduct a TRE if they have chronic or acute aquatic toxicity effluent limitations, and have any combination of two or more MDEL or MMEL violations within a single calendar month or within two successive calendar months.
+The Provisions also require non-storm water NPDES dischargers to conduct a TRE if they do not have chronic aquatic toxicity effluent limitations, and they do not meet two or more MDET or MMET within a single calendar month or within two successive calendar months.
 Appendix J of the Staff Report provides specific examples of TRE evaluations and mitigation measures that eliminated the source of toxicity.

-Most permits currently rely on an accelerated monitoring trigger and accelerated monitoring to determine when a non-storm water NPDES discharger must initiate a TRE.
-As permits are renewed or reopened (to address toxicity requirements), the permits for non-storm water NPDES dischargers would specify, in accordance with the Provisions, when a TRE is required.
-Discharges would comply with the Provisions by initiating a TRE whenever there are two or more violationsin a single calendar month, or within two successive calendar months.
+Most permits currently rely on accelerated monitoring to determine when a non-storm water NPDES discharger must initiate a TRE.
+As permits are renewed or reopened (if the permit reopening is to address toxicity requirements), the permits for non-storm water NPDES dischargers would specify, in accordance with the Provisions, when a TRE is required.
+Discharges would comply with the Provisions by initiating a TRE whenever there are two or more effluent limitation violations, or effluent targets are not met two or more times, in a single calendar month, or within two successive calendar months.